Heat Transfer Modeling (2 Days)

 Training Course Details

-Mranal Jain has been with COMSOL since 2013 and currently manages the applications team in the Los Altos, CA office.
+Mranal Jain has been with COMSOL since 2013 and currently leads the applications team in the Los Altos, CA office.
 He studied microfluidics and electrokinetic transport, while pursuing his PhD in chemical engineering at the University of Alberta, Edmonton.